martintasker/cognito-auth/README.md

 * other federated login
 * multi-device management

-The S3 code is essentially an application of the Cognito auth infrastructure.
-This should be made clearer and could be developed more.
+The S3 code is essentially a validation of the Cognito auth infrastructure: it is not a serious application and does not represent serious application structure.

 Cognito Sync isn't included, and isn't naturally within scope of cognito-auth.
 But it is a natural application and it is tempting to try that as a complementary project.